-A rezoning of a swath of Midtown has been proposed before — driven by the city's aim to modernize office buildings near Grand Central — but was withdrawn after elected officials, including Councilman Dan Garodnick, who's worked closely with both proposals, opposed that plan, saying it lacked transparency regarding exactly what public improvement projects would be funded through deals with developers.
+This is not the first time lawmakers and real-estate honchos have attempted to rezone of a swath of Midtown.
+A similar plan was advanced by the Bloomberg administration but was withdrawn in 2013 after elected officials, including Garodnick, opposed it, saying it lacked transparency regarding exactly what public improvement projects would be funded through deals with developers.

 The city's goal is to rezone the area to allow developers to build taller buildings, as long as they make a set of required contributions to the public, which would take several forms: giving money for transit improvements in the area, buying development rights from adjacent landmarks, or by creating public plazas on their properties.

-The final rezoning proposal will include a list of pre-identified transit improvement projects so that the public knows exactly what developers will be pitching in on in exchange for height bonuses, according to Garodnick.
+The proposal includes a list of pre-identified transit improvement projects, which Garodnick said ensure that the public knows exactly what developers will be pitching in on in exchange for height bonuses.

 The rezoning proposal also gives the owners of landmarked properties in the new subdistrict the ability to sell air rights, also called development rights, to developers of adjacent properties.
 According to the proposal, this will help preserve landmarks by giving their caretakers an infusion of cash, and would designate a portion of the sale to the city to add to a public improvement fund.

-Another allowance in the rezoning proposal is the ability for owners of “overbuilt” properties — older buildings that are denser than current zoning would allow — to rebuild on their sites to the dimensions of the current building.
+Another allowance in the rezoning proposal is the ability for owners of “overbuilt” properties — older buildings that are denser or taller than current zoning would allow — to rebuild on their sites to the dimensions of the current building, with the city taxing a portion of the value of the overbuilt square footage.

-Currently, developers have little incentive to knock down outdated buildings as any new project would provide less income, since they'd have to rebuild at a lower density to abide by current zoning rules.
+Currently, developers have little incentive to knock down outdated buildings as any new project would provide less income, since they'd have to rebuild at a lower density to abide by current zoning rules, Garodnick said.

 “If you are looking to build bigger you would simply look to the zoning amendment and see what improvements you would need to do in order to secure additional development rights,” he said.